 The shape of the design is stemming from a pattern (See picture above!) designed through a numerical simulation of a quantum object in a confining potential, and is depicted through the peculiar structure of the installation.
 Moss, then again, already belongs to the campus and is found by the observant visitors of the campus — we wish to offer more room for mosses and other biological entities to take over!

-QMoss was chosen through an open competition from several wonderfully inspiring suggestions.
-Please refer to the official Campus Art Competition announcement by Aalto University.
+QMoss was chosen through an open competition from several wonderfully inspiring suggestions (Please refer to the official Campus Art Competition announcement by Aalto University).
 Our original design was to produce the designed pattern on a stone wall (See picture below!), shape of which was inspired through several reasons.
 One being the phenomenon of quantum tunneling, quantum particles being able to tunnel through barriers; the shape of the piece was to represent the continuum of the brick wall pushing through the other in the middle of the campus area.
 Second motivation for the placement of the piece comes from the urban nature at that particular spot: it already grows many types of moss and exactly at the spot, where you’d imagine the extension of the wall to stand at (See picture).
 The spread of the quantum moss had already begun and we were hoping to collect and save it!

 The design of QMoss by Laura Piispanen and Noora Archer could not have been made to real without our most hard-working and dedicated team of architects!